videojs/video.js/docs/api/vjs.Component.md

 ---

 ### init( player, options, ready )
-> the constructor funciton for the class
+> the constructor function for the class

 ##### PARAMETERS:
 * __player__